wp-plugins/wishpond-social-campaigns/readme.txt

 = What is the difference between Social Offers and Social Sweepstakes? =

-With Social Campaigns you can create 2 kinds of promotions: Social Offers and Social Sweepstakes.
+With Social Campaigns you can create 3 kinds of promotions: Social Offers, Social Sweepstakes, and Photo Contests.

 Social Offers lets you create limited-time offers on your goods or services.
 You get to choose all the parameters of the offer.
 For example you can set a minimum number of participants required to 'unlock' the deal, making it a group buying promotion.
 You can choose any good or service (or group of goods and services) to create a Social Offer for.
 You choose the number of people who can participate, the duration of the promotion, the redemption method and instructions, and of course the size of the discount.